atisharma/atisharma.github.io/publications.md

 <div class="reveal">abstract...</div>
 <div class="abstract" style="display: none;">
-systematic procedure to identify the plasma equilibrium response to the poloidal field coil voltages has been applied to the JT-60U tokamak.
+A systematic procedure to identify the plasma equilibrium response to the poloidal field coil voltages has been applied to the JT-60U tokamak.
 The required response was predicted with a high accuracy by a state-space model derived from first principles.
 The ab initio derivation of